Fourier analysis of many-body transition amplitudes and states

 \section{Conclusion}

 We have introduced the powerful tools of Fourier analysis to the study of many-body interference in the dynamics of identical particles.
-In particular, we investigated the Fourier transforms of the many-particle transition amplitude function $a$ --- which gathers all possible transition amplitudes between the initial and final states of $N$ particles --- and of the partial distinguishability function $j$ --- which encodes effects due to internal states of the particles.
+In particular, we have investigated the Fourier transforms of the many-body transition amplitude function $a$---which gathers all $N!$ transition amplitudes between the initial and final states of $N$ particles---and of the partial distinguishability function $j$---which encodes the effect of the particles' internal states.
 The non-commutativity of the group of particle permutations results in a rich structure of the Fourier transforms, with matrix-valued mixed-symmetry components alongside the single-dimensional bosonic and fermionic components.